Does Your City Need Rapid Progress? Our Accelerator program is for places (not for individuals).

 3) Leaders and funding stuck in isolated solos, pulling in different directions while seldom focusing on renewing the place as a whole.

-Having RE Facilitators in multiple agencies helps dissolve silos.
+Having Facilitators in multiple agencies helps dissolve silos.
 The people you sponsor can be anyone who contributes in any way to improving your community or region: local government employees, volunteers, social entrepreneurs, etc. You can also include it in your employee training program, if you run a company or non-profit.

 HOW IT WORKS